brejdol/networkundertaker/_posts/2023-04-11-Shortest-Path-Bridging-part-3.md

 *Tandem*(S,G): This mode use a separate multicast shortest path tree and forwarding database.
 Tandem replication uses very little bandwidth, but use more of the control plane resources due to that it addes a separate SPT/FDB per service.
 In a small environment, this doesn't matter.

 *Tandem*(\*,G): This mode uses a separate multicast tree.
 This is not a SPT, and is not confruent with the unicast SPT.
 A multicast (\*,G) is created for every BVLAN using Tandem (\*,G) multicast replication.
-This tree is similar to a STP, and is rooted at one SPB node according to the bridge priority.
+This tree is similar to a STP setup, and it is rooted at one SPB node according to the bridge priority.
 This mode is a compromise between bandwidth and control plance resources.
 This might be the best option if most traffic is sourced or destined towards the root bridge.

 I usually use Tandem(S,G) mode, since I only handle small environments.
 Control plane load isn't an issue.